wowgaming/wiki-en/README.md

 Because we believe that the Open Source tools together the wiki concept allow us to create a repository of information that can never die thankfully to git, github and the fork system.

-In fact you can even download the whole wiki without lose anything.
+In fact you can even [download](https://github.com/wowgame/wiki-wotlk-en/zipball/master) the whole wiki without lose anything.
 Every page here is a static file with an human readable markdown syntax.

 Moreover anyone can collaborate to this project , such as on a real mediawiki platform.

+It's based on the [git wiki project](https://github.com/drassil/git-wiki)